bioconda/bioconda-recipes/.github/PULL_REQUEST_TEMPLATE.md

     <td>Upload built packages/containers and merge a PR. <br />Someone must approve a PR first! <br />This reduces CI build time by reusing built artifacts.</td>
   </tr>
 </table>

+Also, the bot watches for comments from non-members that include `@bioconda/<team>` and will automatically re-post them to notify the addressed `<team>`.

 </details>